 - Interviews cannot be completed for all candidates and the IMT contingency plan needs to be implemented.

 In both cases you will be given at least one week to load your supporting evidence for the self-assessment achievements claimed on the application form.
-Please note that it is planned to allow documents to be loaded from a much earlier stage for anyone that is concerned they will not have sufficient time at a later stage, should documents be requested.
-There will be no requirement to upload documentation prior to a request being sent, it is just an option for those who wish to do so in advance.
+There will be no requirement, and it will not be possible, to upload documentation prior to a request being sent.

 All candidates are advised that they must have documentary evidence available from the time of application for all achievements for which they score themselves.
 It is advised to ensure you have access to all your documents when you apply to avoid complications later in the process.

 Evidence requirements and tips

 The information below will only apply if the contingency plan is required, however, you can familiarise yourself with it in advance so you are prepared in ther event it is enacted.